TheGeneGenieProject/GeneGenie.Gedcom/README.md

 There are other variants of this helper and non static methods that allow you to specify additional parameters such as encoding.

-You'll want to make sure that the file you just ready was parsed OK and handle any failures;
+You'll want to make sure that the file you just read was parsed OK and handle any failures;

     if (gedcomReader.Parser.ErrorState != Parser.Enums.GedcomErrorState.NoError)
     {